Supplementary Materials for Teaching About Repair

 Cost — Free

-The videos communicate not only what events are, but demonstrate what people can do in response to waste, planned obsolescence, barriers to repair, linear economy, consumer dis-empowerment, etc.
+These videos communicate not only what community repair events are, but demonstrate one way people can respond to waste, planned obsolescence, barriers to repair, the consumption-driven economy, consumer dis-empowerment, and related.

 The Essence of Repair Culture